Account Registration

 All entries become the property of the Valkyries Horn Mead Competition and will not be returned under any circumstances.
 Any questions or disputes will be settled by the competition organizers, and all decisions are final.

 All mailed entries must be received at the mailing location by the shipping deadline - please make allowances for shipping time and delivery truck difficulties.
 Package your entries well.
+Don't be the person that causes a shipper to reject all packages going to the shipping location.

 All entries will be picked up from drop-off locations the day and time of the drop-off deadline.